In a nutshell

 Current issues

-- The pandemic has had a profound impact on every industry with the major pharmaceutical giants like Pfizer, Johnson and Johnson, Moderna and AstraZeneca becoming household names.
-The growing visibility of life sciences means that there has been a lot of investor interest in the sector in 2021, with PwC reporting that the volume of M&A deals was up 25% in the second half of the year compared to the first half.
-The Asia-Pacific region accounted for much of that.
+• The Covid-19 pandemic had a profound impact on every industry, with the major pharmaceutical giants like Pfizer, Johnson and Johnson, Moderna and AstraZeneca becoming household names.
+The growing visibility of life sciences culminated in an investment high in 2021.
+In 2022, this did subdue, but the sector remains strong despite the troubling economic climate.

-- To minimize contact, healthcare has become and will continue to become increasingly digitized.
-“The acceleration of telehealth and virtual visits has been huge,” says Ira Coleman, managing partner of McDermott, Will & Emery.
+• Healthcare will continue to become increasingly digitized.
+Referring to the pandemic, “The acceleration of telehealth and virtual visits has been huge,” says Ira Coleman, managing partner of McDermott, Will & Emery.
 “Nobody expected this kind of development and adoption for at least another 10 years, but the crisis has pulled the future forward by five years at least - maybe more.
 We have seen providers go from two telehealth appointments a day, to 5,000 a week.”
 Alongside the obvious benefits to telehealth (it’s time-saving and cost-effective), we’re likely to see significant legal challenges around data privacy, indemnity, and professional insurance.

-- Drug pricing is a central issue in healthcare policy for the Biden administration, with its aim to lower prescription drug prices by enabling Medicare to conduct negotiations for certain expensive medicines, and making it a requirement for drug manufacturers to pay rebates if prices overtake inflation.
-In February 2022, Biden urged US Congress to approve his Build Back Better legislation to make prescription drugs provided through the company Medicare more cost-effective.
-The new legislation will help American citizens afford prescription medication, particularly seniors and people with disabilities.
+• Drug pricing is a central issue in healthcare policy for the Biden administration, with its aim to lower prescription drug prices by enabling Medicare to conduct negotiations for certain expensive medicines and making it a requirement for drug manufacturers to pay rebates if prices overtake inflation.
+New regulation proposed in May 2023 by the US Department of Health and Human Service and the Centers for Medicare & Medicaid Services aims to drive down the price of prescription drugs under Medicaid by allowing states to make the costs of expensive drugs transparent.

-- Deloitte predicts that D&I will be a major focus for the sector, both internally and externally.
+• Deloitte previously predicted that D&I will be a major focus for the sector.
 However, this is more than just a labor and employment issue.
-The report notes that there are significant “racial health disparities,” highlighting a potential growth area as companies look go to “promote inclusion and equity in healthcare and promote research equity in the medtech industry.”
+The report noted that there are significant “racial health disparities,” highlighting a potential growth area as companies look go to “promote inclusion and equity in healthcare and promote research equity in the medtech industry.”
 In recent years, FemTech has been a huge phenomenon and has started to bridge the gap between men's and women's experiences in healthcare.
 Apps such as ‘Flo’ can now provide valuable insight into a huge array of women's healthcare issues relating to the menstrual cycle.

 Learn about the current issues from the lawyers facing them...